Semrush helps you:

 But it’s a different story for content marketing teams.

-When you create content with a team, you can have 5, 10 or even 20 people that touch a piece of content before it goes live.
-So it’s critical that everyone can see the status of each post.
+When you create content with a team, you can have five, 10, or even 20 people touch a piece of content before it goes live.
+So, it’s critical that everyone can see the status of each post.

 In fact, our last calendar in Google Sheets was designed specifically for collaboration.